DAWN: Dynamic Adversarial Watermarking of Neural Networks: Experimental setup

 \subsubsection{Models}

-We select two kinds of DNN models to evaluate the embedding of a watermark: low-capacity models having less than 10 layers, and high-capacity models having over 20 layers.
+We select two kinds of DNN models to evaluate the embedding of a watermark: low-capacity models having less than 10M parameters, and high-capacity models having over 20M parameters.
+These models are presented in Table~\ref{tab:models}.

 In order to accurately reconstruct model extraction attacks, we use the same model architectures and training process as in~\cite{juuti2019prada} for low-capacity models and as in~\cite{orekondy2018knockoff} for high-capacity models.
-The exact number of layers and parameters are presented in Table~\ref{tab:models}.

-We trained MNIST-5L and GTSRB-5L models as described in~\cite{juuti2019prada}.
-We trained an additional CIFAR10-9L model, not evaluated in~\cite{juuti2019prada}, following a similar procedure.
 Similarly to prior work~\cite{orekondy2018knockoff}, we use ResNet34~\cite{he2016deep} architecture pre-trained on ImageNet as a basis for high-capacity models.
-We fine-tuned a Caltech-RN34 model using the Caltech256 dataset as it was done in~\cite{orekondy2018knockoff}.
-We trained additional GTSRB-RN34 and CIFAR10-RN34 models using the same procedure.
-It is worth noting that we also trained DenseNet121~\cite{huang2017densely} models to perform additional experiments due to the absence of dropout layers in ResNet34 models.
+We fine-tuned Caltech-RN34, GTSRB-RN34 and CIFAR10-RN34 models using Caltech256, GTSRB and CIFAR10 datasets respectively~\footnote{We chose to reproduce only the Caltech-RN34 experiment from~\cite{orekondy2018knockoff} because of its best performance.
+We used CIFAR10 and GTSRB to conduct supplementary experiments with high capacity models as they allow us to juxtapose results of experiments with low and high capacity models on the same datasets.}.
+We also trained DenseNet121~\cite{huang2017densely} models to perform additional experiments due to the absence of dropout layers in ResNet34 models.
 All models were trained using Adam optimizer with learning rate of 0.001 that was decreased over time to 0.0005 (after 100 epochs for ResNet34 models and half-way for the other), except for Caltech-RN34.
 For Caltech-RN34, we used SGD optimizer with an initial learning rate of 0.1 that was decreased by a factor of 10 every 60 epochs over 250 epochs.
 We used a batch size of 16 for fine-tuning ResNet34 and DenseNet121 based models.

-We chose to reproduce only the Caltech-RN34 experiment from~\cite{orekondy2018knockoff} because of its best performance.
-We used CIFAR10 and GTSRB to conduct supplementary experiments with high capacity models as they allow us to juxtapose results of experiments with low and high capacity models on the same datasets.